 \subsection{RamanNet Consistently Outperforms Existing Models}

-\subsubsection{Covid Dataset}
+\subsubsection{COVID-19 Dataset}

-In \cite{yin2021efficient}, a SVM model was developed to distinguish the different categories, namely healthy, suspected and COVID-19 patients.
-Instead of working with the entire spectrum, wave points with significant differnces in ANOVA test were selected.
+In \cite{yin2021efficient}, an SVM model was developed to distinguish the different categories, namely healthy, suspected and COVID-19 patients.
+Instead of working with the entire spectrum, wave points with significant differences in the ANOVA test were selected.
 Thus, a statistically sound feature reduction was performed and the reduced featureset was used as the input to the SVM model.
 On the contrary, RamanNet takes the entire spectrum as input and adaptively finds the significant region therein.

-The average performance over 50 random trials for the different tasks are presented in Table \ref{tbl:covid_res}, here we present the accuracy, sensitivity and specificity values.
-Among the 3 tasks, differentiating between suspected and healthy subjects is the most challenging one, as evident from the inferior performance of SVM (all metrics $\leq$ 70\%).
+The average performance over 50 random trials for the different tasks is presented in Table \ref{tbl:covid_res}, here we present the accuracy, sensitivity and specificity values.
+Among the 3 tasks, differentiating between suspected and healthy subjects seems to be the most challenging one, as is evident from the inferior performance of SVM (all metrics $\leq$ 70\%).
 RamanNet, on the other hand, performed comparatively better in this task.
 Notably, RamanNet improved accuracy and specificity by 13\% and 21\% respectively.
-RamanNet also achieved improved sensitivity score.
+RamanNet also achieved an improved sensitivity score.

-On the other two tasks the SVM model performed comparatively better.
-However, our proposed RamanNet consistently outperforms SVM in all these two tasks as well.
-Most promisingly, RamanNet improves sensitivity greatly in both the two tasks.
+On the other two tasks the SVM model performed comparatively (than its own performance in the first task).
+However, our proposed RamanNet consistently outperformed SVM in all these two tasks as well.
+Most promisingly, RamanNet improved sensitivity greatly in both of the tasks.
 For this problem sensitivity is crucial as we need to correctly detect the Covid-19 patients.
 This improvement in sensitivity did not come at any cost of specificity, rather the specificity has also been improved compared to the SVM model.